chtsao8/FPGA_gen_v2/README.md

 In order to run a full Halide-to-Hardware pipeline on a Xilinx FPGA, follow these steps:
 1. From the top level directory of FPGA-gen, change into the application directory: `cd fpga_builder/apps/<APP>`
 2. In the app's Makefile, you can choose your Halide runtime target by setting `HL_TARGET`.
 This is currently set to `arm-64-linux`, but should be changed for your appropriate hardware target's processor.
 3. Also within the app's Makefile, you should specify the name of the application's top level function.
-You can also specify the directory your Vitis platform (.xpfm) is located in.
-These should be changed accordingly for your desired FPGA target.
+You should also specify the directory your Vitis platform (.xpfm) is located in.
+The Vitis platform should be changed accordingly for your desired Xilinx FPGA target.
 4. Generate FPGA kernel design:
 <pre><code>make clockwork_unopt_hls
 make gen_xilinx_object